Wednesday, May 10, 2017

 5) On the very worst day (thankfully, they were very few), I let my children crawl in bed and read me stories... sing songs... take a nap.. or just snuggle.
 It was so sweet to see my children offer to get me pillow to prop up my post-surgery wrist... and get me breakfast... and make sure I was warm enough.

 My only regret was that their discipline (especially listening to momma) went way down... still trying to recover from that one.
-I will let you know when I figure out “How to discipline and train a child when Momma is
+I will let you know when I figure out “How to discipline and train a child when Momma is too sick to get out of bed!”

 What about you...do you have a secret formula for when Momma is sick?
 I would love to hear your ideas.
 Please pass them along to sarah.beyondallmeasure@gmail.com